makersacademy/airport_challenge/docs/user-stories.md

 So that the software can be used for many different airports I would like a default airport capacity that can be overridden as appropriate
 ```

+Requirements:
+- Classes: Plane, Airport
+- Variable: @capacity (test capacity other than the default(50))

 ```
 As an air traffic controller